yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 Be warned that soldering or probing on test points is fairly tricky.

-Both Xilinx and Wiggler cables should work - see [http://wiki.openwrt.org/JTAG_Cables this] wiki entry.
+Both Xilinx and Wiggler cables should work - see [http://wiki.openwrt.org/OpenWrtDocs/Customizing/Hardware/JTAG_Cable this] wiki entry.

 HairyDairyMaid's debricker is working, but currently requires /skipdetect and instrlen:8 options since the 4704 isn't in the list of supported processors.
 The 28F640J3 flash in the SL is in the known part list of the debricker.

-A JTAG discussion thread is [http://www.linksysinfo.org/modules.php?name=Forums&file=viewtopic&t=14754 here].

 == LED10 ==
 The LED10 location at front of board contains no LED.
 Perhaps it is usable by GPIO functions for 1-Wire or similar.